 President Trump announced on June 16, 2017 changes in U.S./Cuba policy including changes in policy regulating travel to Cuba by U.S. citizens.
 Individual "people-to-people" travel will no longer be allowed.
 Group "people to people" travel like trips organized and operated by PTPI in the past are still authorized.
-As always all PTPI delegation members traveling to Cuba must participate in a full time program of educational activities that will result in meaningful interation with the Cuban people.
-Other specific regulations regarding travel by Americans to Cuba will be issued by the U.S. Treasury's Office of Foreign Assets in the coming months.
+As always all PTPI delegation members traveling to Cuba must participate in a full time program of educational activities that will result in meaningful interaction with the Cuban people.
+Other specific regulations regarding travel by Americans to Cuba will be issued by the U.S. Treasury's Office of Foreign Assets Control in the coming months.
 PTPI will as always insure that it and its travelers are in full compliance with all U.S. government regulations and laws.

 Day 1, November 6| MIAMI-CIENFUEGOS